aws/aws-for-fluent-bit/troubleshooting/debugging.md

 We have uploaded some tools that we have used for past log loss investigations in the [troubleshooting/tools](tools) directory.

 Finally, we should note that the AWS plugins go through log loss testing as part of our release pipeline, and log loss will block releases.
 We are working on improving our test framework; you can find it in the [integ/](integ/) directory.

+We also now have log loss and throughput benchmarks as part of our release notes.

 ### Scaling